jesbalchiero/jesbalchiero/README.md

 <p>
   <em>
     I'm 25 years old, from Brazil and currently working as a Mid-level Back-end Engineer at Grupo GCB and as Senior Software Engineer at InsideChurch.
+Enhancing my skills in TypeScript with NestJS, Go with Gin and Fiber, C# with .NET Core.
+Living like a Digital Nomad.
   </em>
 </p>

-- 🚀 Enhancing my skills in TypeScript with NestJS, Go with Gin and Fiber, C# with .NET Core.

 ### ⚡ Skills: